isaacarnault/Data_Science/README.md

 # Versioning

-I used no vesioning system for this gist.
-My repository's status is flagged as <b>active</b> because it has reached a stable, usable state.
+I used no versioning system for this repository.
+Its status is flagged as <b>active</b> because it has reached a stable, usable state.
 Original [gist](https://gist.github.com/aiPhD/15873ff613af833f9693e1a595bdfcc6) related to this repository is pending as <b>concept</b>.

 ## Author